 12-bell music suitable for social distancing

 Our 12-bell music is also very suitable for groups observing social distancing.
 Each arrangement is available in two ranges of handbells; either C5-G6 or F5-G7.
-The higher version is designed for ringers who like to have the usual “left hand plays the note in the space, right hand plays the note on the line” assignment, and can also be more comfortable for playing 4-in-hand.
+The higher version is designed for ringers who like to have the usual “left hand plays the note in the space, right hand plays the note on the line” assignment.
+Lighter bells can also be more comfortable for playing 4-in-hand.
 There are no bell changes in these 12-bell arrangements, and no sharing of bells.
-There are also no techniques needed that rely on tables – so each piece can be played from a music stand.
+The pieces don’t use any techiques that rely on a table.
+That makes it possible to play using just a music stand.

-We performed some of our 12-bell music this summer, with a group of participants and friends of the Bay View Week of Handbells.
+We performed some of our 12-bell music at Bay View during the summer of 2020.
+Participants and friends of the Bay View Week of Handbells gathered in northern Michigan for the event.
 We played outside (well, on a large porch), with music stands, masks, and social distancing.
-Playing without a director can be a great opportunity to work on ensemble skills – such as listening to other ringers, matching movements, and playing together as a team.
+Playing without a director can be a great opportunity to work on ensemble skills!
+You have to listen to other ringers, match movements, and focus on playing together as a team.
 Getting the final chord in the right place is a good thing.
 The ringers at Bay View were sight-reading, and hadn’t seen the music before being invited to play it that evening!

 16-bell music suitable for social distancing

-Moving up to 16-bell music – this can be a really good way to involve more people.
-Up to eight ringers can play sixteen bell music, with or without using 4-in-hand technique.
-Our 16-bell arrangements are designed to be playable without tables, without bell-sharing, and without picking up accidentals mid-piece.
-Even before Covid times here in Michigan, our church handbell choir was working on 16-bell music as a way to continue the handbell ministry in the summer months, when fewer ringers are generally available.
+16-bell music can be a really good way to involve more people.
+Up to eight ringers can play sixteen bell music, with or without using 4-in-hand.
+Our 16-bell arrangements are playable without without tables, without bell-sharing, and without picking up accidentals mid-piece.
+Many handbell choirs use 16-bell music during the summer months, when fewer ringers are generally available.

 Here’s a quartet from Bells of the Sound, playing one of our 16-bell pieces a few years ago.
-You can see how it would still be possible to play this and observe social distancing, even with a few more ringers involved.
+This was before the pandemic, but you can see how it would still work for socially distant ringing.

 Full-choir music suitable for social distancing

 There is even some full-choir handbell music from Choraegus that’s playable with social distancing!
 From the discussions we’ve had with ringers, space is a major consideration, of course.
-I’s not always possible to have room for 5 octaves of handbells in a church sanctuary, with 6 feet of space between each ringer.
-However, with a bit of creative thinking, it would still technically be possible to play some of our full-choir music – with enough ringers, enough space, and enough music stands.
+It’s not always possible to have room for 5 octaves of handbells in a church sanctuary.
+Needing 6 feet of space between each ringer makes it even more challenging.
+However, with a bit of creative thinking, it would still technically be possible to play some of our full-choir music.
+You just need enough ringers, enough space, and enough music stands.

 Our sheet music is downloadable, and you’ll receive it as a PDF file.
-Reproducing enough copies for each musician shouldn’t be a problem.
+Printing enough copies for each musician shouldn’t be a problem.

 The following Choraegus full-choir pieces are worth considering for social distancing.
-You’ll possibly need tables for most of them – although some assignments could be managed with 4-in-hand.
-However, you won’t need to pass any bells from one ringer to another during the piece.
+You’ll possibly need tables for most of them, although ringers who can play 4-in-hand can sometimes manage to hold accidentals without needing to put them down.
+You won’t need to pass any bells from one ringer to another during these pieces.
 Being able to play a handbell piece with no shared bells is a definite advantage for social distancing!

 A Minor Crash (5-8 octaves)